-We are using redundant databases and application server so usually we are very save when it comes to any server fault.
-One of the other systems can handle the additional load without problems.
-So we feel save for any possible server issue and are well prepared but today our website had a few hours of downtime.
+We use redundant databases and application servers, so we are usually very safe if a server failure occurs.
+One of the other systems can handle the extra load without any problems.
+So we feel safe for any possible server problem and are well prepared, but today our website had a few hours of downtime.

-This alone is very bad but the reason for the downtime is worst and unbelievable.
+That alone is very bad, but the reason for the downtime is even worse and more unbelievable:

-We did not clicked on a mail verification link in a really spammy looking mail a few weeks ago.
-As a result all our domains were completely not reachable, moreover the domain was completely on-hold.
-Fortunately our share services were not affected by this.
+We didn’t click on a mail verification link in a really spammy looking mail a few weeks ago.
+As a result, all of our domains were completely unreachable, plus the domain was completely on hold.
+Fortunately, our share services were not affected.